New York State Law

 person appear before the court regarding the payment of the mandatory

-surcharge, sex offender registration fee or DNA databank fee if after
+surcharge, sex offender registration fee or DNA databank fee, crime

 sixty days from the date it was imposed it remains unpaid.
 The